 Who is responsible for driving this destruction?

 The culprits at government level include all nine nation states of the Amazonas region (Brazil, Ecuador, Venezuela, Suriname, Peru, Colombia, Bolivia, Guyana, and French Guiana).
-Their governments adhere to the neoliberal, global creed which demands
+Their governments adhere to the neoliberal, global creed which demands GDP growth at any cost.

 Indigenous peoples know the Amazon with an intimacy beyond words: their presence protects the environment against the onslaught of corporate and state interests

 No less complicit are the globalised demands of industrial capitalism and its consumer culture, serviced by large corporations.
-Amazon Watch, an NGO, recently on the companies driving deforestation in the region.
+Amazon Watch, an NGO, recently published a report on the companies driving deforestation in the region.
 There’s no room for doubt that the insatiable addiction of our global economy to extraction is, quite literally, razing the Amazon rainforest.

 We often hear about the impact of industrial capitalism on the natural world.
 It’s less common to hear about the concomitant damage to living memory – the loss of cultures, dances, medicines and ancient wisdom – in its wake.
 Intertwined with this destruction is the methodical extinction of an extraordinary number of the living beings that populate our ecology.